 Safety in Technology Based Product Programs

-- Girls may send email messages and use social media to alert friends and relatives about product programs and accept customer commitments via email.
+- Girls may send e‐mail messages to alert friends and family about product programs and accept customer orders via email.

-- The personal emails or street addresses of girls should never be used.
-Instead, use an adult’s email or a group account that is monitored by an adult.
+- Personal e‐mails or street addresses of girls should never be used.
+Instead, use one of the following: